plone/volto/docs/source/configuration/volto-config-js.md

 VOLTOCONFIG=$(pwd)/volto.config.js yarn start
 ```

-you can also do it in core (monorepo):
+You can also set it from the root of the monorepo:

 ```shell
 VOLTOCONFIG=../../volto.config.js pnpm --filter @plone/volto start